 Timothy P. O'Malley, Ph.D., Director

 He has been published in America Magazine, Liturgical Ministry, Studia Liturgica, Assembly: A Journal in Liturgical Theology, and Liguorian Magazine.
-He is the founding editor of the Institute for Church Life's journal: Church Life: A Journal for the New Evangelization, as well as the NDCL's blog, Oblation: Catechesis, Liturgy, and the New Evangelization.
+He is the founding editor of the Institute for Church Life's journal: Church Life: A Journal for the New Evangelization, as well as the NDCL's blog, Oblation.
 Recently, he wrote and recorded a mystagogical video for high school students on the Eucharist, entitled The Eucharist as Sacrament of Love, a project supported through the Alliance for Catholic Education.

 Dr. O'Malley is a popular speaker both on campus and at a national level on topics ranging from liturgy, culture, vocation, evangelization, and catechetics.
-He also serves as an Assistant Professional Specialist in the Department of Theology, where he teaches courses on Christian vocation, preaching, the fundamentals of catechetical theology, and sacramental theology.
+He also serves as an Associate Professional Specialist in the Department of Theology, where he teaches courses on preaching, catechesis, liturgical theology, and the Scriptures.

 Carolyn Pirtle, M.M., M.S.M., Assistant Director